Wells Fargo Go Far Rewards guide

 - 1.5 points per dollar (1.5% cash back) no matter what you’re buying

-- For the first 12 months of card membership, 1.8% cash back on eligible mobile wallet purchases(Apple Pay®, Google Pay™, etc.)
+- For the first 12 months of card membership, 1.8% cash back on eligible digital wallet purchases(Apple Pay®, Google Pay™, etc.)

 - Wells Fargo Visa Signature® Card: 5 points per dollar for up to $12,500 spent on gas, grocery, and drugstore purchases for the first six months of card membership

 - 1 point per dollar for everything else

 - Receive 50% more value when redeeming points for airfare